ULL-MII-SYTWS/nextjs-solution/README.md

 ## Rendering

-**Rendering** is the conversion of the code you write in React into the HTML representation of your User Interface.
+**Rendering** is the conversion of the code you write in your reactive framework (React/Vue/AngularJS) into the HTML representation of your User Interface.
 Rendering can take place
 1. on the server or
 2. on the client.